 Water consumption varies tremendously from plant to plant.
 While the potential of product recovery technology is far from exhausted, the ability to make ecological improvements depends greatly on the product and plant design.
 “The more viscous the product, like yoghurt, for example, the longer the piggable pipe section and the more recovery potential you have.
 This translates into less water consumption,” explains Christian Blecken, Head of System and Application Support at GEA’s Competence Center for Hygienic Product Recovery Systems in Büchen, Germany.
 “Likewise, the frequency of batch changes for which the pig can be used also plays a role,” he adds.

-“The more viscous the product and the longer the piggable pipe section, the more recovery and greater the savings in water consumption.”- Christian Blecken, Head of System and Application Support for Hygienic Product Recovery Systems
+- Christian Blecken, Head of System and Application Support for Hygienic Product Recovery Systems

 Investing in pigging technology can pay off in the construction of new plants as well as when retrofitting existing plants; he latter accounts for roughly 20 percent of the installations executed by GEA.
 “The only important prerequisite,” Blecken explains, “is the pipe section, which must have a constant diameter and smooth interior surface, so the pig does not get stuck or lose its seal.”
 Standard pipe bends and T-connections are no problem for the pig, including the one-piece double-sphere shape which is preferred by GEA: “This smart shape has a clear advantage given the pig does not have to flex at the bend,” says Blecken.